Close

 Adapted from: HM Treasury, 2020; Mayne, J. 2017; Rogers, P. 2014

-This is an example of a theory of change GREO created for The Safer Gambling Movement, an integrated suite of safer gambling programmes implemented by Ara and Beacon Counselling Trust in Great Britain.
+This is an example of a theory of change Greo created for The Safer Gambling Movement, an integrated suite of safer gambling programmes implemented by Ara and Beacon Counselling Trust in Great Britain.
 Theories of change can be visually represented in many ways to increase understanding.

 The Safer Gambling Movement theory of change